ericjenn/working-groups/safety-related-profile/documents/sow.md

     description of a given model.*

-    The language used to describe the model (i.e., its syntax and semantics) must be non ambiguous, but a model may be ambiguous if this ambiguity is acceptable or even necessary to leave some freedom to the implementer (e.g., for optimization).
+    The language used to describe the model (i.e., its syntax and semantics) must be non-ambiguous, but a model may be ambiguous if this ambiguity is acceptable or even necessary to leave some freedom to the implementer (e.g., for optimization).
 The objective is to identify, control, and possibly remove this ambiguity by an